-If you think a customer is having a severe allergic reaction:

-- do not move them - ring 999 and ask for an ambulance with a paramedic straight away - explain that your customer could have anaphylaxis (pronounced 'anna-fill-axis') - · send someone outside to wait for the ambulance - if the customer has an adrenalin or Epi pen, help them to get it.

-- Make sure all your staff understand how important it is to check all the contents of a dish if asked by someone who has a food allergy. - Make sure you keep accurate and updated ingredient information for all ready-made products and staff know to check it. - Review the way that staff prepare a dish for someone with a food allergy - are they cleaning effectively first and using clean equipment? - Improve the descriptions on your menu. - Train staff again on this safe method. - · Improve supervision.
+WHAT TO DO IF THINGS GO WRONG HOW TO STOP THIS HAPPENING AGAIN If you think a customer is having a severe allergic reaction: do not move them ring 999 and ask for an ambulance with a paramedic straight away explain that your customer could have anaphylaxis (pronounced 'anna-fill-axis') send someone outside to wait for the ambulance if the customer has an adrenalin or Epi pen, help them Make sure all your staff understand how important it is to check all the contents of a dish if asked by someone who has a food allergy.
+Make sure you keep accurate and updated ingredient information for all ready-made products and staff know to check it.
+Review the way that staff prepare a dish for someone with a food allergy - are they cleaning effectively first and using clean equipment? to get it.
+Improve the descriptions on your menu.Train staff again on this safe method.Improve supervision.